 There are currently two operating mines within the Regional District - Endako Mine and Huckleberry Mine.
-Endako Mine, which is located in Electoral Area D, is an open pit molybdenum mine, employing between 250 and 300 people.
-Huckleberry Mine is an open pit copper and molybdenum mine, employing between 250 and 300 people.
+Endako Mine is an open pit molybdenum mine, employing between 250 and 300 people.
+Huckleberry Mine, which is located in Electoral Area E, is an open pit copper and molybdenum mine, employing between 250 and 300 people.
 There are a number of major ongoing exploration sites in the region, and some have entered into the Environmental Assessment Phase.
-In Electoral Area D, these efforts include exploration activity at the Nithi Mountain site just south of Fraser Lake, where possible mineral resources include molybdenum and uranium.
+In Electoral Area E, these efforts include exploration activity at the Seel site to the south of the existing Huckleberry operation where possible mineral resources include molybdenum.
+The Lucky Ship exploration site is also just across the Electoral Area boundary, in nearby Electoral Area G.